Tim Truzy is a rehabilitation counselor, educator, and former dispatcher from North Carolina.

 Since people conduct interviews, missteps may occur in the way information is asked and/or provided.
 Some mistakes may be unintentional.
 Others may be deliberate and unethical.
 It is up to you to determine the importance of the potential job in deciding how to address out-of-bound inquiries.
-These are not the only strategies which could be used to approach difficult missteps by interviewers, but these are starting ideas for you to think about before your meeting with your potential employer.
+These are not the only strategies that could be used to approach difficult missteps by interviewers, but these are starting ideas for you to think about before your meeting with your potential employer.
 Remember: In answering everything correctly, you still may not be hired by the firm.

 You may say something such as: “I usually don’t discuss that topic.
 Can we proceed to the next question?”

 Although this may be embarrassing to an employer, you can explain that you would still like to proceed with the interview.
 In this scenario, you may say: “Although that is an issue which should not be discussed legally at an interview, I still would like to continue with the process without talking about that topic.”